About Us

 The Professionals Aid Guild and its specialist committees consider each case in detail.
 Grants and gifts are tailored to individual needs.
 PAG is able to help in a number of ways, for example by giving

-• a monthly grant to assist with living expenses
+• a grant to assist with living expenses

 • a contribution towards essential household furniture